| name | bio-differential-expression-edger-basics |

 qlf <- glmQLFTest(fit, coef = 2)

-Goal: Remove genes with insufficient expression to reduce noise and multiple testing burden.
+Goal: Remove genes with insufficient expression to reduce noise and multiple-testing burden, in a design-aware way.

 y <- y[keep, , keep.lib.sizes = FALSE]